First and Foremost

 This will activate once the races have begun.

-Very very much, we are taking Covid-19 seriously.
 The entire design of AGP was built with Covid in mind, and in every way we looked at it, this was the perfect plan to execute a competitive running experience in the midst of a pandemic that didn’t allow us to congregate in groups.
+Keep your distance, wear a mask if your gathering at start/finish and just be respectful of people's bubble.

 And it’s also why each course starts on Mondays.
 Spread out the herd.
 You’re welcome.